f-hein/PovPoiSketchMaker/README.md

-# Python POV Poi Creator
+# Python POV Poi Sketch Maaker
 Python script creating an Arduino sketch for POV poi.
 Example of POV poi may be found here: https://www.youtube.com/watch?v=5-xLDVILtMY
 General purpose of this script was to automate writing Arduino code and not copy-pasting every picture's array.